harine-ponnuswamy/AI-Based-Restoration-of-Degraded-Images-for-Semiconductor-Inspection/README.md

 See `PROJECT_PLAN.md` for the full design rationale (architecture choices, loss design, augmentation strategy, and why this approach was chosen over alternatives).

+## Official submission entry point

+For the exact `python run.py <input-dir> <output-dir>` format required by the hackathon's final technical check, see the [`Team_Nebula/`](./Team_Nebula) folder — it's a minimal, self-contained, offline-runnable package (weights included) separate from the full training/research codebase documented below.

 ## 1. Setup

 ```bash